 NSTF Award for an outstanding contribution to science, engineering and technology (SET) to an individual or a team by advancing the availability, management and use of data for research

-The NSTF under the guidance of a team of experts through the Network of Data and Information Curation Communities (NeDICC) continues this category introduced two years ago, which is meant to encompass the work of an individual or a team (including for example researchers/scientists, data scientists, data stewards) to be rewarded for the generation, preservation and sharing of a valuable scientific resource in the form of a data set/ or data collection process for a data set, that is of national interest or for the public good, and that is openly available to be re-used and / or re-packaged in products that are of public good and interest, or that could be integrated into products that contribute to the development of South Africa
+The NSTF under the guidance of a team of experts through the Data Intensive Research Initiative of South Africa (DIRISA) and the Network of Data and Information Curation Communities (NeDICC) continues this category introduced in 2017, which is meant to acknowledge the work of an individual or a team (including for example researchers/scientists; data scientists; data stewards; innovators; and repository and data centre managers) to be rewarded for the generation, preservation, sharing and/or re-use of a valuable scientific output – the research dataset.
+Data products, data repositories and data centres are also eligible for team recognition.
+The intention is to recognise the value of a data set that is of national interest or for the public good, and that is openly available to be re-used and / or re-packaged in products that are of public good and interest, or that could be integrated into products that contribute to the development of South Africa.

 Data for Research Award

 The motivation is set out to obtain detailed responses in respect of any of: the primary data collation; or the secondary re-use of the data set or for the management of data repositories and data centres .

 - The methodology as well as the data collection tools used for collating the data is to be described.